mschulze46/PlaylistCreator/README.md

 # PlaylistCreator
+PlaylistCreator is the classical one-trick pony: Creates playlists - no more, no less.
-PlaylistCreator from oddgravity released to the general public.
+Originally developed from oddgravity, now released to the general public.

 Be aware that the codebase is rather old and uses C++ with MFC (Microsoft Foundation Classes).
 As for the IDE Visual Studio 2008 was used.